 In past years, covenants were filed for a specific area and were in effect for a limited time period, such as 20-25 years.
 Today, it is more likely that you will see restrictive covenants established in perpetuity.
 This means that there is not termination date and the covenants are effective indefinitely.

-This is a committee that may be separate from or function as a part of an area's homeowners association.
-Its purpose, basically, is to assure that what is built in the subdivision is architecturally compatible and is of comparable size and value.
+This is a committee that may be separate from or function as a part of an area’s homeowners association.
+Its purpose is to ensure that what is built in the subdivision is architecturally compatible and is of comparable size and value.
 In the early stages of subdivision development, the developer assures compliance with established controls.
 Once the subdivision is sufficiently sold, the responsibility of complying with architectural controls in the area is turned over to the committee.
 Typically, covenants established for the area reference the establishment of such a committee and outline their duties and responsibilities.
 Before purchasing a home, see if such a committee exists and how it functions in the subdivision you are considering.

 Wichita and surrounding areas are divided into various public school districts.
-Since the school district can be one of the primary considerations in a person's decision to buy a home, it is important to know the specific boundaries of the various districts.
+Since the school district can be one of the primary considerations in a person’s decision to buy a home, it is important to know the specific boundaries of the various districts.
 Your developer, builder, or sales agent can tell you the district with which your property is associated.
-However, if you are unsure or desire to know additional information as to the locations of elementary, middle and high schools, the hours during which classes are held, etc., you may wish to call the district's administrative office.
+However, if you are unsure or desire to know additional information as to the locations of elementary, middle, and high schools, the hours during which classes are held, etc., you may wish to call the district’s administrative office.

 To determine which school district your property is in and the phone number of that district’s office, call the Sedgwick County Election Commissioners office and give them the property’s street address.
 You can also find a listing of all public, as well as private and parochial, schools in the telephone book’s yellow pages.

-Most subdivisions are "closed subdivisions," meaning that only certain builders are authorized to build there.
-Whether a subdivision is closed "totally" or only "partially" is determined by the developer.
+Most subdivisions are “closed subdivisions,” meaning that only certain builders are authorized to build there.
+Whether a subdivision is closed “totally” or only “partially” is determined by the developer.
 The greater Wichita area is not considered a rapid and ongoing growth area, but rather as an area of steady, moderate growth.
 This means developers must be more cautious in developing large tracts because of the time required to ready and complete an area, and because of the significant financial risk.
-This, developments in our area are generally smaller and typically are done on a "phase" basis.
-This minimizes the developer's risk and allows him to assure the development will continue "as planned" and not be adversely affected by the market's cyclical ups and downs.
+Therefore, developments in our area are generally smaller and typically are done on a “phase” basis.
+This minimizes the developer’s risk and allows him to ensure the development will continue “as planned” and not be adversely affected by the market’s cyclical ups and downs.
 Ask the developer, builder, or sales agent if a subdivision is closed, open, or a combination of the two.

-This decision has, in part, been made for you due to the approval of only certain builders in certain subdivision, or certain phases of a subdivision.
+This decision has, in part, been made for you due to the approval of only certain builders in certain subdivisions, or certain phases of a subdivision.
 On the other hand, you may be planning to build a custom home in an open subdivision or open phase of a subdivision, and desire to select a builder of your choice.
 In either event, call the Wichita Area Builders Association (316) 265-4226 for a list of suggestions to consider when selecting a builder.

 If you have not already reserved or bought a lot, a selection will be made at this time in consideration of the type and elevation of the home you decide to build.
 The positioning, or siting, of a home on a lot is an important detail the builder can discuss with you.
 During the meeting, the builder may outline construction details, as well as activities and schedules with which you will need to become involved for a good understanding of how you will be interacting during the construction process.
 In addition, if the on-site sales agent has not already discussed with you the lot purchase contract, builder warranty, etc., you will want to discuss these details during the meeting with the builder so that you fully understand your contract.